 - Do Not bring valuables such as money, jewelry etc. Do not wear make-up.

 - Bring toiletries and loose fitting, comfortable clothing to wear upon discharge.

 - Stop all herbal medications 4 weeks before surgery unless discussed beforehand.
-Especially Ginseng, Garlic, and Gingko, Fish oil, or St. John’s Wort, which increase the risk of bleeding.
+Especially Fish oil, Ginseng, Garlic, and Gingko, St. John’s Wort, or Tumeric, which increase the risk of bleeding.

 THE DAY of YOUR SURGERY

-- On the day of your surgery, report to hospital reception at the scheduled time.
+- On the day of your surgery, report to hospital reception at the appointed time.

 - If you have not already done so, you will meet your anaesthetist.